ironfeet/custom-url-shortener/trunk/readme.txt

 To install:

-1. Drop the 'custom-url-shorter' folder into your 'wp-content/plugins' folder
+1. Drop the 'custom-url-shortener' folder into your 'wp-content/plugins' folder

-2. Plugins page and activate the "Custom URL shorter"
+2. Plugins page and activate the "Custom URL shortener"

-3. Settings: Custom URL shorter , and configure it
+3. Settings: Custom URL shortener.
+And configure it

 To use:

-1. The API of adf.ly can only be gained after your registration.
-The API address in this plugin is generated from my adf.ly account.
-You can use my API address or register your own API address as you wish. :)

-2. Create a page temaplate with function custom_url_shorter();.
+1. Create a page temaplate with function custom_url_shorter();.

-3. Publish a page or a post with html [cus].
+2. Publish a page or a post with html [cus].

 == Screenshots ==